Laura Knight: Cornwall

 In late 1907 the Knights moved to Cornwall, staying first in Newlyn, before moving to the nearby village of Lamorna.
 There, alongside Lamorna Birch and Alfred Munnings, they became central figures in the artists colony known as the Newlyn School.
 By March 1908 both had work exhibited at the Newlyn Art Gallery and Harold Knight was an established professional portrait painter, while Laura Knight was still developing her art.
 Around Newlyn the Knights found themselves among a group of sociable and energetic artists, which appears to have allowed the more vivid and dynamic aspects of Laura's personality to come to the fore.

 Laura Knight spent the summer of 1908 working on the beaches at Newlyn making studies for her large painting of children in bright sunlight.
 The Beach was shown at the Royal Academy in 1909, and was considered a great success, showing Laura painting in a more Impressionist style than she had displayed previously.
 Around this time she began painting compositions of women in the open air, in the plein-air manner, often on the rocks or cliff-tops around Lamorna.
 Knight would sometimes use models from London who were prepared to pose nude.
 Although there was some resentment locally about this, the landowner, Colonel Paynter of Boskenna, was fully supportive and allowed Knight and the other artists a free rein.
 Daughters of the Sun, which showed several women, some naked, sitting by a coastal inlet was completed in 1911 and well received when shown at the Royal Academy.
-It is now only known from photographs but was considered to be a challenge to the then prevaling attitudes towards female nudity and aroused considerable controversey when included in a touring exhibition.
+It is now only known from photographs but was considered to be a challenge to the then prevailing attitudes towards female nudity and aroused considerable controversy when included in a touring exhibition.
 The painting was badly damaged during World War I and was eventually destroyed by mould.
 In recent years, examples of Knight's plein-air compositions from Cornwall have attracted high prices at auction.

-Another work from this time is The Green Feather, which Knight painted, and reworked due to a change in the weather, outdoors in a single day and shows the model Dolly Snell in an emerald evening dress with a hat and a large feather.
+Another work from this time is The Green Feather, which Knight painted outdoors in a single day, and reworked due to a change in the weather, which shows the model Dolly Snell in an emerald evening dress with a hat and a large feather.
 Knight sent the painting to an international exhibition held at the Carnegie Institute in Pittsburgh and it was purchased by the National Gallery of Canada for £400.
 Knight started the vast painting Lamorna Birch and his Daughters in 1913, painting in a wood in the Lamorna Valley but then kept the painting unfinished in her studio until finally completing it in 1934, the same year Birch was elected a full member of the Royal Academy.